ankong987-zz/CleaningDataProject/codebook.md

 Y_test and Y_train names are assigned the headers 'Activity_ID' and 'Activity_Label' while the subject is given the header of 'subject'

-After that the data is
+After that the data is binded together testd is assigned data from subject_Test, Y_Test, X_test.
+While traind is assigned data from subject_train, Y_train, X_train.
+Then the data is rbind together and assigned to 'data'.

+From there Subject labels are added and the data is melted into one column and exported into the file Tidy Data.